needle-tools/needle-engine-support/documentation/support.md

 ::: info You made a cool project?
-Don't hestitate to [reach out](mailto:hi@needle.tools) – we always love hearing from our users! 💚
+Don't hestitate to [reach out](mailto:hi@needle.tools) – we always love seeing what you built 💚
 :::